globalforge/infix/README.md

 Preamble
 --------
 InFIX is a Java 1.7 application built on an Apple MacBook Air running OS X version 10.10.2 but it should be buildable on any UNIX-like platform.
-Work is needed to enhance the build scripts to produce a Windows executable.
+Work is needed to enhance the build scripts to build on windoes.
+The only obstacle is a shell script called buildAntlr.sh that get's called during the build process to run Antlr.
+The script should be ported to native Gradle commands.
 Care to help?

 The engine behind InFIX is ANTLR4 (http://antlr.org).
 With a little work, InFIX can be ported to C#, Python (2 and 3) and at some point in the future C++.
 The language limitations are due to currently supported code generation targets by Antlr4.